 3. Getting a hole-in-one

-An amateur golfer’s odds of getting a hole-in-one on a par 3 hole are roughly 1 in 12,500.
-For a pro, the odds of making the same ace are around 1 in 2,500.
+An amateur golfer’s odds of getting a hole-in-one on a par 3 hole are roughly 1 in 12,500, according to US Hole In One, a company that provides hole-in-one insurance for golf events.
+For a professional golfer, the odds of making the same ace are around 1 in 2,500.

 4. Being killed in a shark attack

-Your odds of dying in a shark attack are about 1 in 3.7 million.
+Your lifetime odds of dying in a shark attack are about 1 in 4.3 million.

 5. Having identical twins

 Identical-twin pregnancies account for 0.45% of all pregnancies.
-That translates to odds of about 1 in 222.
+That translates to about 1 in 250.

-Your odds of getting a royal flush — that is, a 10, Jack, Queen, King and Ace of the same suit — in a poker game are about 1 in 650,000.
+Your odds of getting a royal flush — that is, a 10, Jack, Queen, King and Ace of the same suit — in a poker game are 1 in 649,740.

 7. Bowling a perfect game